 Electives allowing limited areas of concentration and project courses in the senior year are designed for study in specialized areas under direct faculty supervision.

-Students who elect to pursue teacher certification in adolescence English education as a part of the Theatre Arts program take special instruction in teaching methods and philosophy through the English department, in addition to their required coursework in the education department.
+Students who elect to pursue teacher certification in adolescence English education as a part of the Theatre Arts program take special instruction in teaching methods and philosophy through the English and Communications department, in addition to their required coursework in the education department.
 In order to be eligible for the Professional Semester (student teaching), students must maintain a minimum GPA of 2.7.

 Education: B.A., Mount Holyoke College Lessac Voice Intensive; M.F.A, University of Nebraska-Lincoln (Directing)